-compatible type: TTCN-3 is not strongly typed but the language does require type compatibility.
-Variables, constants, templates etc. have compatible types if they resolve to the same base type and, in the case of assignments, matching etc., no sub-typing (e.g., ranges, length restrictions) is violated communication port: abstract mechanism facilitating communication between test components A communication port is modelled as a FIFO queue in the receiving direction.
-Ports can be message-based, procedure-based or a mixture of the two.

-exception: in cases of synchronous communication an exception (if defined) is raised by an answering entity if it cannot answer a remote procedure call with the normal expected response test suite: TTCN-3 module that either explicitly or implicitly through import statements completely specifies all definitions and behaviour descriptions necessary to define a complete set of test cases test system interface: test component that provides a mapping of the ports available in the (abstract) TTCN-3 test system to those offered by a real test system type parameterization: ability to pass a type as an actual parameter into a parameterized object This actual type parameter then completes the type specification of that object.
+- 3.1.1 compatible type: TTCN-3 is not strongly typed but the language does require type compatibility.
+Variables, constants, templates, etc. have compatible types if they resolve to the same base type and, in the case of assignments, matching, etc., no sub-typing (e.g. ranges, length restrictions) is violated. - 3.1.2 communication port: Abstract mechanism facilitating communication between test components.
+A communication port is modelled as a FIFO queue in the receiving direction.
+Ports can be message-based, procedure-based or a mixture of the two. - 3.1.3 exception: In cases of synchronous communication, an exception (if defined) is raised by an answering entity if it cannot answer a remote procedure call with the normal expected response. - 3.1.4 test suite: TTCN-3 module that either explicitly or implicitly through import statements completely specifies all definitions and behaviour descriptions necessary to define a complete set of test cases. - 3.1.5 test system interface: Test component that provides a mapping of the ports available in the (abstract) TTCN-3 test system to those offered by a real test system. - 3.1.6 type parameterization: Ability to pass a type as an actual parameter into a parameterized object.
+This actual type parameter then completes the type specification of that object.
 Note that the parameter is not a value of a type but the type itself.

-3.1.1 Definitions from ISO/IEC-9646-1
+3.2 Definitions from ITU-T Rec.
+X.290 and ISO/IEC 9646-1

-For the purposes of the present document, the following terms and definitions given in ISO/IEC-9646-1 [3] apply:
+For the purposes of this Recommendation, the following terms and definitions given in ITU-T Rec.
+X.290 and ISO/IEC 9646-1 [3] apply:

-Implementation Conformance Statement (ICS)
+- Implementation Conformance Statement (ICS);

-Implementation eXtra Information for Testing (IXIT)
+- Implementation eXtra Information for Testing (IXIT);

-Implementation Under Test (IUT)
+- Implementation Under Test (IUT);

-System Under Test (SUT)
+- System Under Test (SUT);

-test case
+- test case;

-test case error
+- test case error;

-test system
+- test system.

-3.1.2 Definitions from ISO/IEC-9646-3
+3.3 Definitions from ITU-T Rec.
+X.292 and ISO/IEC 9646-3

-For the purposes of the present document, the following terms and definitions given in ISO/IEC-9646-3 [4] apply:
+For the purposes of this Recommendation, the following terms and definitions given in ITU-T Rec.
+X.292 and ISO/IEC 9646-3 [4] apply: